avalon60/ctk_theme_builder/docs/UserGuide-2.4.md

 There are several new features in 2.4:

+* New Undo / Redo buttons, allowing individual changes to be undone or re-done.
 * Improved Theme Palette management - we now transparently allow switching appearance modes, without losing palette changes.
 These previously had to be saved so as not to lose changes.
-* New Undo / Redo buttons, allowing individual changes to be undone or re-done.
 * The ability to adjust the network port, on which CTk Theme builder, controls the Preview Panel.
+* When deleting a theme, CTk Theme Builder, now greys out colours in the Preview Panel.

 ### Fixes
 * Windows users may have noticed an issue with the tool-tips, causing the background text and tool-tip text to be muddled together.
 This is now fixed.
 * An issue with the button_length adjustment for CTkSwitch has been fixed.
 This was causing any changes to not be visualised.
-* Preferences fix - the Themes Location was being set to None, when a Save was performed without changing the location.
 * Fixed a scaling bug in QA app, which caused geometry to get messed up.
+* When doing a *Save As*, the theme was not "remembered" and auto opened upon application launch, When *Load Last Theme* was enabled in preferences - this is now fixed.
+* Supplied themes have been improved - mainly around disabled text colouration.
+* Fix widget type display, in geometry dialogue (bottom right), for control panel themes which include a frame border.
+Text was blotting out part of border.

 # Known Issues and Behaviours